dannyfranca/home-stream-server/QUADLET.md

-# 🎬 Running Home Stream Server with Quadlets on Bazzite
+# Running Home Stream Server with Quadlets on Bazzite [Work In Progress]

 This guide covers deploying the Home Stream Server stack using **Podman Quadlets** on Bazzite (or any Fedora Atomic/immutable distribution).